Mohammad Reza Mahdavi (born 1981)

-Mohammad Reza Mahdavi (محمدرضا مهدوی, born 27 January 1981 in Rasht) is an Iranian football player, who currently plays for Sepidrood.
+Mohammad Reza Mahdavi (محمدرضا مهدوی, born 27 January 1981 in Rasht) is a retired Iranian football player, who last played for Sepidrood.
 He played most his career for his hometown team Damash.

 Club career

 He has played most his career for his hometown teams Pegah Gilan and Damash Gilan.
 After Damash relegation to Azadegan League in 2009, he moved to Pro League team Steel Azin along with other Damash players Afshin Chavoshi and Ali Nazarmohammadi where he stayed for one season and return to Damash in 2010.
 He helped Damash to go back to IPL in 2011 as club's captain.

 After the relegation of Damash, Mahdavi joined Esteghlal Khuzestan.
 He was also named as the club's captain after the departure of Sohrab Bakhtiarizadeh.